krry/commonplace-foamy-nextjs/README.md

 # The Commonplace of Kerrbear

 My humble commonplace "book" which:
+- is getting superseded by Notion
+- I need to figure out how to pump Notion docs into

 - is effectively a digital garden
 - uses the Zettelkasten method